Dispersive determination of neutrino mass ordering: CONCLUSION

 \section{CONCLUSION}

 We have deduced the constraints on the fermion masses and mixing parameters from the dispersion relations obeyed by the box-diagram contributions to the mixing of two neutral states.
 These dispersion relations connect the behaviors of neutral state mixing before and after the electroweak symmetry breaking.
 They are solved with the inputs from the disappearance of the mixing phenomenon at high energy, where the electroweak symmetry is restored.
 The establishment of the solutions demands several conditions, which the fermion masses and mixing parameters at low energy, i.e., in the symmetry broken phase must satisfy.
 Taking the $D$ meson, i.e., $c\bar u$-$\bar cu$ mixing as an example, we have demonstrated that the typical $d$, $s$ and $b$ quark masses involved in the box diagrams specify the ratio of the CKM matrix elements $V^*_{cd} V_{ud}/(V^*_{cs} V_{us})$ in agreement with the measured value.
 Moreover, the imaginary part of the above ratio, as solved analytically, generates the known numerical relation $V_{us}\approx \sqrt{m_s/m_b}$.
 These results provide a convincing support to our formalism, which can be refined by including subleading corrections to the box diagrams systematically.
+The constraints obtained in the present paper are expected to be modified by these subleading corrections, which may improve the consistency between the current predictions and the data, or lead to more precise predictions.